These Are Not Your Average Nut Dishes

 From cashew cheese, to almond lace, to silky peanut tea — here are 5 dishes at restaurants around Boston showcasing a not-your-average use of nuts.

-I love nuts.
+I love nuts and legumes.
 I love my almond croissants, my pecan pies, my peanut “nutter butter” cookie the size of a dinner plate at Sweet Cheeks Q, which you can pry from my cold, dead hands.

 But every now and then in my culinary adventures, I stumble upon more innovative uses of nuts that deserve attention.